 The blooms of Rose of Sharon, also known as shrub althea, are most welcome since they come during the latter half of the summer and into fall when most flowering shrubs have finished flowering.
 In most regions where rose of Sharon thrives, the flowers are best in July and August.
 This makes it especially disappointing when the flowers don't come at all, or when the plants have numerous buds but they never bloom.

-There are many possible answers as to why your rose of Sharon flower buds are not opening, but the most common causes are related to shade, rot or overwatering, and drought:
+There are many possible answers as to why buds on your rose of Sharon flower do not open, but the most common causes are related to shade, rot, or overwatering, and drought:

 - Excessive shade: Rose of Sharon will not bloom up to its full capabilities if given too much shade.

 - Rot: During rainy summers, rot can set in and ruin the flower buds, although this may not be noticeable from the outside.
 The same effect can be produced by excessive watering if you water overhead.
 A rose of Sharon planted in dense, poor-draining soil can also develop rot.